top of page

 Assessment:

 A static assessment first: posture, head carriage, foot balance, conformation, scars, muscular symmetries, hoof pastern axis.
 Then a dynamic assessment: walking, trotting and other specific tests needed based on the rationale of findings.
 These findings will be discussed and compared with muscular palpation findings.
-Muscular palpation to test for, tension, trigger points, increased muscle mass, increased muscle tone, scar tissue and fibrosis.
+Muscular palpation is used to test for, tension, trigger points, increased muscle mass, increased muscle tone, scar tissue and fibrosis.

 Treatment: